 Late Spring Fertilization

-If you wanted to add a slow release fertilizer to feed your lawn throughout the summer months, shoot a non-burning organic fertilizer such as Milorganite.
+If you wanted to add a slow-release lawn fertilizer to feed your lawn throughout the summer months, shoot a non-burning organic lawn fertilizer such as Milorganite in the late spring.
 You do not want to apply any more nitrogen in the hot winter months.
 This can add more stress to the grass in the heat of summer by trying to force more growth, when in fact the grasses want to slow down.

 It’s not uncommon for lawn care nuts with well-irrigated lawns to apply Milorganite on the 4th of July.
 But sticking to the spring theme – apply prior to the heat and drought summer months.
-As always, follow the labels and recommendations on your soil test.
+As always, follow the labels and recommendations on your soil test and you will have a nice green lawn.

 Spring Fertilization Applications